WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Why BIP 38?

 [BIP 38](/using-wasabi/BIPs.md#bip-38-password-protected-private-key) is a good standard, a well-tested and very secure way to encrypt a private key.
-It is also implemented in the [NBitcoin library](https://github.com/MetacoSA/NBitcoin) so, it's easy to use.
+It is also implemented in the [NBitcoin library](https://github.com/MetacoSA/NBitcoin), which is used by Wasabi.
-Additionally, there is no standard way (bip) to encrypt HD wallets.
+Additionally, there is no standard way (BIP) to encrypt HD wallets.
-Take into account that it is not only encryption what [BIP 38](/using-wasabi/BIPs.md#bip-38-password-protected-private-key) provides but also a brute-force protection.
 :::

 :::details